0chain/zwalletcli/README.md

 6. Vesting tokens to another wallet

 Vesting allows the transfer of tokens to one or more wallets.
-Tokens will be slowly moved to the wallet destinations until the duration set has elapsed.
+Tokens will be moved slowly to the wallet destinations until the time duration elapsed.

-First, create another wallet.
+A good use case for vesting is when paying tokens to employees.

+To vest tokens, first create another wallet which will be the token destinations.

 ```sh
 ./zwallet register --wallet vesting_wallet.json
 ```

-Then get the client ID of that wallet
+Then get the client ID of that wallet.
 ```sh
 cat ~/.zcn/vesting_wallet.json
 ```